This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Health protocols

-Saudi Arabia has lifted COVID-19 restrictions, including the mandatory wearing of masks in closed public spaces.
-However, masks are still required in the Grand Mosque in Makkah, Prophet’s Mosque in Madinah, and places with specific safety protocols.
-Face masks may also be needed at certain public events, on public transportation, and in healthcare facilities that maintain safety measures as mandated by Weqaya.
+Wearing masks is recommended in the Grand Mosque in Makkah, the Prophet’s Mosque in Madinah, and in locations where specific safety protocols are in place.
+Weqaya offers guidance on preventing the spread of disease at public gatherings, on public transportation, and within healthcare facilities.
 Proof of vaccination through the Tawakkalna app is no longer necessary for entry to most establishments, and social distancing measures are no longer enforced in mosques and other areas.

 Hajj rules for domestic pilgrims